EXPLANATIONS FOR OBEDIENCE: AGENTIC STATE AND LEGITIMACY OF AUTHORITY

 During the Nuremberg trials, Nazis perpetrators blamed their crimes on their superiors, they maintained that as military soldiers, they are trained not to question authority and therefore not personally responsible for the actions they took.
 Indeed in the early 1960s, former-Nazi Adolf Eichmann was put on trial in Jerusalem for war crimes.
 Eichmann had been one of the main organisers of the Holocaust but, in his trial, he said he was “only following orders.”
 Eichmann was executed for his crimes against humanity, but critics supposed this tendency towards blind obedience was part of the German national character.

 But Yale University psychology professor Stanley Milgram rejected dispositional (personality) explanations as he felt that the dispositional theories were rather simplistic, mainly because psychopathy is statistically rare and can’t account for the large number of Nazis that were willing to commit genocide.
-Others disagreed, arguing that there is blind obedience in everyone.
+Others disagreed, arguing that everyone has blind obedience.
 Milgram was very interested in the idea that situational factors, that is, factors in the environment, could have a profound influence on behaviours such as obedience to an unjust command, which ultimately resulted in genocide.

 Milgram developed Agency Theory in the first place to answer the question, “Why did decent German citizens obey orders from Nazi rulers to commit genocide?”
 He also addressed related questions: “Could something like that happen anywhere?”
 “Could obedience to an unjust command be due to situational factors?”